Timelike Holographic Complexity: Introduction

 \section{Introduction}

 Quantum entanglement has long been recognized as a fundamental probe of quantum correlations and spacetime structure in holographic theories \cite{Ryu:2006bv,Ryu:2006ef,Hubeny:2007xt}.
-Traditionally, entanglement entropy is defined for spatial subregions at a fixed time slice, capturing the pattern of quantum correlations among spatially separated degrees of freedom in the boundary theory.
-However, recent developments have extended this concept beyond equal-time slices, leading to a novel quantity known as pseudo-entropy \cite{Nakata:2020luh,Mollabashi:2020yie,Mollabashi:2021xsd}.
-This extension enables the study of entanglement-like measures for timelike subregions and for transitions between quantum states.
+Traditionally, entanglement entropy is defined for spatial subregions on a fixed time slice, capturing the pattern of quantum correlations among spatially separated degrees of freedom in the boundary theory.
+More recently, this notion has been extended beyond equal--time slices, leading to the introduction of a novel quantity known as pseudo-entropy \cite{Nakata:2020luh,Mollabashi:2020yie,Mollabashi:2021xsd}.
+This extension allows one to study entanglement-like measures associated with timelike subregions and with transitions between quantum states, thereby enlarging the scope of quantum information probes available in holographic systems.

-Pseudo-entropy generalizes entanglement entropy to the case of nontrivial quantum state transitions.
-Given an initial and a final state, $|\psi_i\rangle$ and $|\psi_f\rangle$, one defines a transition matrix
+Pseudo-entropy generalizes entanglement entropy to situations involving nontrivial quantum state transitions.
+Given an initial state $|\psi_i\rangle$ and a final state $|\psi_f\rangle$, one defines a transition matrix